hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 Execution
 =========

-Untrusted python code, that is a part of the transaction processor, will verify the attestation verification report for the signup information.
+Untrusted python code that is a part of the transaction processor will verify the attestation verification report for the signup information.
 It is important to note, that the IAS report public key will need to be on the block chain and it will need to be set on configuration.
 This will allow both the simulator logic and real SGX logic to be the same.

-The validator_registry transaction will need to be injected into a block by poet_consensus.
-At this time, the block number for the block that poet_consensus is checking will be set into the transaction.

-The journal will need a new method to retrieve this information.

 If the validator_name does not match syntactic requirements, the transaction is invalid.
 The current requirement is that the validator_name is 64 characters